Model Context Protocol Servers: Reference implementations and integrations

 Reference implementations for LLM tool and data integration.

-Learn more about servers
+Learn more about Model Context Protocol Servers

 The Model Context Protocol Servers repository provides reference implementations and integration examples for connecting large language models to external tools and data sources through the MCP standard.
 Each server implementation acts as a bridge between LLM clients and specific services or data repositories, exposing capabilities through a standardized protocol interface that enables tool calling and context retrieval.
 The servers are implemented across multiple programming languages and demonstrate integration patterns for common services including databases, APIs, file systems, and third-party platforms.
 These implementations serve as both production-ready components and architectural templates for developers building custom MCP-compatible servers.
 The repository emphasizes modularity and extensibility, allowing each server to operate independently while adhering to the unified protocol specification.